make-software/casper-wallet-sdk/README.md

 ## CasperWalletProvider

+The `CasperWalletProvider` class serves as the main interface for interacting with the Casper Wallet extension.
+It provides a collection of methods that enable developers to easily request connections, switch accounts, sign deploys, sign messages, and manage wallet events.
+By using this class, developers can seamlessly integrate the Casper Wallet into their web applications, ensuring a smooth user experience.

 ### Usage

 NOTE: be aware that `window.CasperWalletProvider` will be available asynchronously, because extension has to load in the browser.